vikigenius/SpellbookMerge/README.md

 ### Angel

+Angel can merge with the followin additional spellbooks
-Angel has been patched to allow Paladin as a mergeable option.
-This needs thorough testing to see if higher level spells are castable and if the progressions are applied correctly.
-Be warned.
+* Palading (This needs thorough testing to see if higher level spells are castable and if the progressions are applied correctly.
+Be warned.)
+* Sorcerer
+* Wizard
+* Arcanist
+* Witch
+* Sage Sorcerer
+* Crossblooded Sorcerer

+### Lich

+Lich can now merge with the following spellbooks.

+* Druid
+* Oracle
+* Shaman
+* Cleric

 ### Aeon